godotengine/godot-docs/tutorials/3d/introduction_to_3d.rst

 entire scenes (just as they look in the DCC), including animation, skeletal rigs, blend shapes, etc.

-The second pipeline is by importing simple .OBJ files as mesh resources, which can be then put inside a :ref:`MeshInstance <class_MeshInstance>` node for display.
+The second pipeline is by importing .OBJ files as mesh resources, which can be then put inside a :ref:`MeshInstance <class_MeshInstance>` node for display.